TheVinhLuong102/Le2LeJosEv3-Gripp3r/README.md

 Instead of the Touch Sensor, I use the top (beacon) button of the remote control to switch from the default move-around mode to the gripper movements: press the beacon button and then one of the upper buttons to open or close the gripper part.

 ## Dependencies
-This project depends on the **Lego2LeJosEv3** Library (see https://github.com/robl0377/Lego2LeJosEv3) that sits on top of the current version of the LeJOS EV3 framework.
+This project depends on the **Le2LeJosEv3** Library (see https://github.com/robl0377/Le2LeJosEv3) that sits on top of the current version of the LeJOS EV3 framework.
-Please copy the classes in the _Lego2LeJosEv3_ Library packages _lego2lejosev3.pblocks_ and _lego2lejosev3.logging_ into this project's source directory before running it.
+Please copy the classes in the _Le2LeJosEv3_ Library packages _le2lejosev3.pblocks_ and _le2lejosev3.logging_ into this project's source directory before running it.

-In this project I am using the **LeJOS EV3 v0.9.1beta** framework (see https://sourceforge.net/projects/ev3.lejos.p/) and a standard LEGOÂ® Mindstorms EV3 Brick.
+In this project I am using the **LeJOS EV3 v0.9.1beta** framework (see https://sourceforge.net/projects/ev3.lejos.p/) and a standard LEGOÃ‚Â® Mindstorms EV3 Brick.

 ## Resources
 The programs play sound sample files during movements of the gripper part of the robot.